smedagli/dog_breed/README.md

 ```bash
 conda create --name breed --file dog_breed/environment/pkg.txt
 ```
-To run correcly the dog classifier it is necessary to add the module folder to the environmental paths.
+To run correctly the dog classifier it is necessary to add the module folder to the environmental paths.
 .
 #### @TODO:
     - data augmentation for transfer learning?
     - write dog_breed.models.train_and_predict headline and explanation in the Readme
     - refactor code
     - refactor functions that have too many arguments)
-    - resolve internal "import" instructions in bottleneck_features.py
     - mkdir when saving files in non existing folders
     - version that does not save in memory temporary files
 ## folder structure